 Minecraft Villager Breeding Requirements

-To breed villagers, you need:
+To breed villagers in Minecraft, you need:

-• 👥 At least 2 villagers
+- At least 2 adult villagers

-👥 Step 1: Find at Least Two Villagers
+Step 1: Find Two Adult Villagers

 Check that:

-• There are more beds than villagers
+- There are more beds than villagers

-• Villagers can reach the beds without obstacles
+- Villagers can walk to the beds

 The number of beds controls how many villagers your village can support.